Focaccia with Tomatoes (super easy!)

 - Pizza with eggplant

-If you make this easy focaccia with tomatoes, or if you have any questions, let me know!
+If you make this easy focaccia with tomatoes or have any questions, please let me know!
 Leave a comment, send me a message, or rate it.
 I would love to hear from you!

 Focaccia with Tomatoes